-The Organization leases to an unrelated third party a portion of the Organization's whollyowned building under a three-year lease with rental payments of \$4,450 plus utilities and is due monthly until the lease expires on October 31, 2022.
+The Organization leases to an unrelated third party a portion of the Organization's wholly-owned building under a three-year lease with rental payments of \$4,450 plus utilities and is due monthly until the lease expires on October 31, 2022.

-The Organization leases to an unrelated third party a portion of the Organization's whollyowned building under a one-year lease agreement with rental payments of \$1,800 due monthly until the lease expires on January 31, 2021.
+The Organization leases to an unrelated third party a portion of the Organization's wholly-owned building under a one-year lease agreement with rental payments of \$1,800 due monthly until the lease expires on January 31, 2021 and was not renewed.

-For the years ending September 30, 2020 and 2019, revenue recorded as rental income was \$78,291 and \$67,292, respectively.
+For the years ending September 30, 2021 and 2020, revenue recorded as rental income was \$63,848 and \$78,291, respectively.